 Landscapes in the Making

 Discover the history of the landscape under your feet!
 From castles to cities, country houses to fields, learn how, when and who made the British landscape as we see it today.

 Explore different theories, strategies and actions to green our economy and society in response to pressing issues such as climate change, resource scarcity and social inequalities.

 Feeding the City

-Explore the globalised and localised production and consumption networks that feed the city, following food from field to fork.
-You will examine 'conventional' and 'alternative', 'global' and 'local' food production systems and consider the complex systems of farming, food processing, retail and consumption that feed us.
+Explore the production and consumption networks that feed the city, following food from field to fork.
+Consider the complex systems of farming, food processing, retail and consumption that feed us.

 Adapting to Climate Change